Choosing the optimum mounting arrangement will significantly

 improve the accuracy.

-For best performance, particularly at high frequencies,
+For best performance, particularly

-smooth, unscratched and burr-free surfaces.
+have clean, flat, smooth, unscratched and burr-free surfaces.

 A scratched accelerometer base can be applied to a lapping